build3r/TodayILearned/stoic_lessons/lessons_2021.md

 85. May 22: To be good there is no tommorow, today is the day you strive.
 86. May 23: You can long life but live too little.
 The way live long in aowrthwhile mmaner if to focus on present.
 87. May 24: Luck is where hard work meets oppurtunity.
 So work hard to increase you luck.
+88. May 25: Humans like evry othe boilogical creature evolved to find joy in certain way.
+For humans its proper human work like acts of kindness etc.
+89. May 26: We don't control the opinions of others especially regarding us, so putting ourselves at mercy of those opinions is very dangerous.
+So stop caring what other people think of you.